Workshops, Talks, Texts

 As guerrilla projectionists, we often only have seconds to show our work.
 Given our unique medium, we have to ensure that our content meets the following criteria: 1.
 It communicates a brief yet important message, 2.
 It is easily understood by a general audience, 3.
 The graphic design aids the messaging, and 4.
 It compels action.

 The above criteria can be applied to various mediums including stickers, signs, banners, memes, or GIFS, making this exercise versatile for a variety of settings.
 Given the pace of our modern culture, the skill to communicate clearly and concisely is more important than ever.
 This activity asks students to craft their own political messaging.
-It could be part of a larger unit about media literacy, grassroots activism, or communication design.

 Fourth Arts Block Panel: Murals, Messaging, OrganizingApril 10, 2018